wkolowski/Type-Theory-Wishlist/README.md

 ### Summary

 I have no idea what I'm doing.
-If something is not described here, it defaults to how it works in [Arend](https://arend-lang.github.io/about/arend-features#universe-levels)
+If something is not described here, it defaults to how it works in [Arend](https://arend-lang.github.io/about/arend-features#universe-levels).

-Some reading on universes:
+Papers:
 - [Definitional Proof-Irrelevance without K](https://hal.inria.fr/hal-01859964v2/document)
+- [A type theory with definitional proof-irrelevance](https://www.theses.fr/2019IMTA0169.pdf) (for strict universes, see section 6.3)
 - [Generalized Universe Hierarchies and First-Class Universe Levels](https://arxiv.org/pdf/2103.00223.pdf)
 - [Notes on Universes in Type Theory](http://www.cs.rhul.ac.uk/home/zhaohui/universes.pdf)
 - [Algebraic Type Theory and Universe Hierarchies](https://arxiv.org/pdf/1902.08848.pdf)